betagouv/datapass/README.md

 Go to https://signup-development.api.gouv.fr/.
 Sign in as `user@test` with the password `password`.
 Then, you should see the enrollment list.
 Note that other credentials can be found [here](https://github.com/betagouv/api-auth/blob/master/scripts/fixtures.sql).

-> if you want to install API Particulier, you may now resume on [testing API Particulier installation](https://gitlab.incubateur.net/beta.gouv.fr/api-particulier-ansible#test-the-local-installation).

 ### Run app manually (optional)